-The Jebel El Kest group is a fascinating and wild climbing area with a complex orography, which is divided into two main areas, the Jebel el Kest North Side, which is located to the North of the Jebel El Kest, the main summit, and the Jebel el Kest South Side to the South.
+The Jebel El Kest group is a fascinating and wild climbing area having a complex orography and divided into two main areas, the Jebel el Kest North Side, which is located to the North of the main summit, the Jebel El Kest, and the Jebel el Kest South Side to the South.

 The Afantinzar Valley, a beautiful high valley SW to the village of Idaougnidif at the Northern end of the massif, is one of the best known climbing sector.
 The climbing area begins at Ighir, a small village located on the Afantinzar road just beyond the important signposted junction with the major road to Agouenz and extends from Ighir to the Afantinzar high col. Here the road starts to drop down into the Tagzene climbing area.
 This latter is not an extensive climbing area, however it counts some very worthwhile cliffs, amongst which the Babouche Buttress, a friendly accessible and sunny crag situated just to the West of the Afantinzar high col. The buttress is imposing and about 200 meters high.

 Several international flights run to Marrakech and Agadir.
 The best choice is hire a car (in the Airports there are many Car Hire Agencies).

 - From Marrakech the road to Tafraoute involves a trip of 400 Kms and takes nowadays about 5 hours via the new Motor-way connecting Marrakech to Agadir, then following a busy road via Inezgane (near Agadir), Biougra and Ait Baha; alternatively you can follow the road via Asni, through the High Atlas range, a trip along a narrow mountain road inside a charming and scenic landscape, and Taroudant (it takes at least 7-8 hours).

 - From Agadir the travel is shorter (you can drive to Tafraoute in 2 hours on a 170 kms good road), but the flights’choice is more restricted.